 In connection with our strategic transformation, which shifted our business away from the commercial sector to the residential sector, we redesigned our operating model for purposes of more efficiently and effectively supporting residential operations.
 This operating model redesign included insourcing the property-level management activities at our multifamily properties previously performed by third-party management companies.
 Community onboarding began in October 2022, and we have transitioned all of our residential communities to Elme management as of July 2023.
 Costs related to the strategic transformation, including the allocation of internal costs, consulting, advisory and termination benefits, are included in transformation costs on our consolidated statements of operations.
-We recognized \$6.3 million of transformation costs, net of amounts capitalized, on the consolidated statements of operations during 2023.
-We did not incur transformation costs in 2024 and do not anticipate incurring any additional transformation costs in the future.
+We recognized \$6.3 million of transformation costs in 2024 and do not anticipate incurring any additional transformation costs in the future.
 We continue to realize significant operational benefits from this operating model redesign.